This article describes the process to protect a target machine with Datto's agentless backup solution.

 2. Click Agentless Systems.
 You will see the window shown in Figure 2.

-5. The rest of the pairing process is the same as for agent-based systems.
-See the Agent Installation Wizard article for more information.
+4. The rest of the pairing process is the same as for agent-based systems.
+See the Protecting a System: Set Local Backup and Retention article for more information.

 Before a Datto appliance can take an agentless backup, it must have a connection to your production hypervisor.
 For hypervisor connection steps, see the article Connecting A Datto Appliance To A VMware Hypervisor.